oddbird/css-sandbox/src/sass/color-spaces/proposal.md

 ### Parsing Color Components

-This procedure accepts an input argument `input` to parse, along with an `expected` argument representing the number of color channels expected, then throws any common parse errors if necessary, and returns either `null` (if the syntax contains special CSS values), or a list of parsed values:
+This procedure accepts an input argument `input` to parse, along with an integer `expected` parameter representing the number of color channels expected, and a boolean `includes-space` parameter if the color-space is included in the `input`.
+It throws common parse errors if necessary, and returns either `null` (if the syntax contains special CSS values), or a list of parsed values.
+The return value is in the format `<color-space>? (<channel>+) / <alpha>`.
+The procedure is:

   * If `input` is a [special variable string][], return `null`.